The cosmological constant as an eigenvalue of the Hamiltonian constraint in Horava-Lifshits theory: Conclusions

 \section{Conclusions}

-In this letter, we have considered the recent proposal of H\v{o}rava to compute the cosmological constant in a modified non-covariant gravity theory at the Lifshitz point $z=3$.
-We have used the Wheeler-DeWitt equation as a backbone of all calculations with the cosmological constant regarded as an eigenvalue\cite{Remo}.
+In this paper, we have considered the recent proposal of H\v{o}rava to compute the cosmological constant in a modified non-covariant gravity theory at the Lifshitz point $z=3$.
+We have used the WDW equation as a backbone of all calculations with the cosmological constant regarded as an eigenvalue\cite{Remo}.
 We have analyzed the situation with detailed balanced condition and without the detailed balanced condition.
 A variational approach with Gaussian wave functions has been used to do calculation in practice.
 The background geometry is a Friedmann-Robertson-Walker metric with $k=1$.
 Concerning the detailed balanced condition, we have found an approximate eigenvalue not in the original configuration but with a slight modification in the IR region.
 The main reason is related to the fact that the original parameter $\Lambda_{W}$ cannot be considered as an eigenvalue in this formulation.
 What we have found is that we have only results in agreement with a big cosmological constant, therefore with Planck era estimations.
 This means that the cosmological constant problem in this approach is not solved.
 It is interesting to note that only the dimensionless ratio $\Lambda_{W}/\mu^{2}$ comes into play.
-As regards the case without detailed balanced condition, we obtain two cases:
+As regards the case without detailed balanced condition, we obtain four main cases described by Eqs.$\left( \ref{bg0},\ref{LambdaNDBC} \right) $ and Eqs.$\left( \ref{g0Large},\ref{c=1}\right) $:

-\begin{description} \item[a)] $g_{0}$ is large.
-For example, it could be fine tuned to Planck era values.
+\begin{description} \item[a)] $g_{0}$ is large and determined by the set of coupling constants $\left( g_{2},g_{3}\right) $.
+For example, it could be fine tuned to Planck era values and therefore to the order $10^{120}$.
 This implies that $b=6g_{2}+g_{3}\ll1$.
 This can be achieved if $g_{2},g_{3}\ll1$ or $6g_{2}\simeq-g_{3}$.
 When $g_{2},g_{3}\ll1$ we fall into a perturbative regime, while when $6g_{2}\simeq-g_{3}$ this could not be the case.
 In this respect, this version of HL theory and the version with detailed balanced condition behave in the same way, except eventually for the smallness of the coupling constants $g_{2}$ and $g_{3}$.

-\item[b)] $g_{0}$ is small and fine tuned to $g_{0}\sim10^{-120}$ as from observation.
-This implies that $b=6g_{2}+g_{3}\gg1$, that it means that at least either $g_{2}$ or $g_{3}$ must be very large preventing a perturbative approach. \end{description}